-- Magnolia Gardens and Wakulla Gardens Sewer System Expansions For sewer expansion and connection of homes on septic systems to the Wakulla County Advanced Wastewater Treatment (AWT) plant. - Magnolia Gardens Sewer System Phase III Additional phase of septic-to-sewer conversions in the Wakulla Springs Priority Focus Area 2. - City of Tallahassee Septic-to-Sewer in Wakulla BMAP For the connection of properties on septic tanks to central sewer within the Wakulla Springs Priority Focus Area 1.
+- Magnolia Gardens and Wakulla Gardens Sewer System Expansions (multiple phases) For septic-to-sewer connection of homes on septic systems to the Wakulla County Advanced Wastewater Treatment (AWT) plant in the Wakulla Springs Priority Focus Area 2. - City of Tallahassee Septic-to-Sewer in Wakulla BMAP For the connection of properties on septic tanks to central sewer within the Wakulla Springs Priority Focus Area 1.